-Response: Agree.
+Response: Agree

-The District Superintendent, who was acting as high school principal and District superintendent at the time (August 2014), has admitted that an error occurred in connection with the initial drug testing for the first sports team tested in August 2014.
-The District Superintendent apologized publicly and privately numerous times for this mistake.
+The District superintendent, who was acting as high school principal and district superintendent at the time (August 2014), has fully admitted that an error occurred in connection with implementing the initial drug testing for the first sports team tested in August 2014.
+The District Superintendent has apologized both publicly and privately numerous times for this mistake.
 In addition, after this error occurred, adjustments to the testing protocol were instituted within one week, and the drug testing responsibilities were thereafter shifted from the high school principal to the Mendocino County Youth Program's Youth Worker.
 A review committee convened by the superintendent further refined the program in the months immediately following the initial drug testing in August 2014.